 1. Empty your breasts

 Milk production is commonly described as a "supply and demand" process.
 But really, it's "demand and supply."
-What I mean by this is that the first step to getting more milk out of your body is to make your body aware that it needs to produce more milk.
+What I mean by this is that the first step to getting more breast milk out of your body is to make your body aware that it needs to produce more breast milk.

 Here's the bottom line: when our breasts are full we have slower milk production; when our breasts are empty we have faster milk production.